So, I didn’t run the Tar Heel 10 Miler on Saturday. Instead, this happened on Friday and a 5:30am wakeup call didn’t sound so fun.

 The holidays wouldn’t be complete without reindeer chow, AKA white trash.
 In my expert opinion, my mom makes the best.
 In the past, I’ve come home for break and devoured a whole container of this in one sitting.
 I usually wound up with a stomach ache and a little guilt.
 I think it came down to two things.

 1-I knew I would only eat this once a year, so I wanted to get it while it was hot.
 2-I knew I would keep eating it every day so I wanted to go ahead and get it over with, if that makes sense.
+That definitely wasn’t a healthy way of thinking!
 This year, I still had my fair share but I ate it when it was what I truly wanted, and I stopped when I was satisfied.
 In the past I just ate it on autopilot since it was there.
 This time around, I knew I could truly have it whenever I want (I could always make another batch) so I didn’t feel the need to eat it all at once.
 I took what I wanted, enjoyed it, and went back if I wanted more-no guilt necessary.

 Ok, back on track..